Skip to content

 Other types of game programmer jobs include:

-For a full list of game development jobs head to our career pathways page.
+For a full list of game development jobs, head to our career pathways page.

 While most programming jobs will be on-site at a studio (and you may need to consider relocating if your city has limited options), you may be able to find a remote or freelance position.

-Keep in mind that a team of 5-10 employees at an indie studio is going to run very differently from a team of 1,000+ people like at Ubisoft or EA.
+Keep in mind that a team of 5-10 employees at an indie studio is going to run very differently from a team of 1,000+ people, like at Ubisoft or EA.
 So think about what kind of environment you are likely to excel in, but in both instances, learning how to adapt quickly and work under pressure will help you succeed.

 Electronic Arts Office Exterior, Burnaby, Vancouver, CanadaMost programming jobs are on-site, but some game development studios may hire remote workers or freelancers.
 (Understand the difference between game programming vs. game development on our blog.)
-Photo: EA office, Vancouver Canada
+Photo: EA office, Vancouver, Canada.

 A great way to get ahead of the competition is to learn about other video game roles and departments.
 Not only will this increase your skills as a programmer, but it will also make you a better team player because you will have a solid understanding of what happens before and after you in the video game pipeline.
-Consider taking a game design course, game design degree or a course in virtual production and real-time 3D.
+Consider taking a game design course, a game design degree, or a course in virtual production and real-time 3D.

 Best game programming software